Xaconi/xaco-store/README.md

 - Actions are pure functions that receive the current state and an optional payload, and return a new state
 - The state signal is readonly, preventing accidental mutations
 - Each action creates a new state instead of mutating the existing one
+- State can be reset to its initial value at any time

 ## 🤝 Contributing